 Fresh or Long Life Ice Cream Mix or Long Life Ice Cream Mix

-Fresh Mix usually made locally for use in Machines in shops and on Vans this is a favourite in the Trade, you buy enough to last a few Days because like milk it will only last a week at best and must be kept below 5 degrees c, it usually tastes better in my experience though there are some very good quality long life mixes, I have though about using a Jersey Dairy long life mix, I sampled it at an Ice Cream exhibition from the Ice Cream Makers Stall in 2008, I thought it tasted very good, but the drawback is transport this puts the cost up on everything, I don’t know of anyone near to me that sells it and I would have to order pallets of it to make it worth while this gives two problems storage and capital outlay, the other thing to consider is will it work in your machine as some mixes work better than others in a machine some are harder to freeze thus slowing things down and some won’t overrun very well thus coming out heavy and sloppy, I have found that most Dairy Ice Cream Mixes tend to freeze slower as well.
+Fresh Mix usually made locally for use in Machines in shops and on Vans this is a favourite in the Trade, you buy enough to last a few Days because like milk it will only last a week at best and must be kept below 5 degrees c, it usually tastes better in my experience though there are some very good quality long life mixes, I have thought about using a Jersey Dairy long life mix, I sampled it at an Ice Cream exhibition from the Ice Cream Makers Stall in 2008, I thought it tasted very good, but the drawback is transport this puts the cost up on everything, I don’t know of anyone near to me that sells it and I would have to order pallets of it to make it worth while this gives two problems storage and capital outlay, the other thing to consider is will it work in your machine as some mixes work better than others in a machine some are harder to freeze thus slowing things down and some won’t overrun very well thus coming out heavy and sloppy, I have found that most Dairy Ice Cream Mixes tend to freeze slower as well.
 You could be your own Ice Cream Maker but this is very expensive to set up and if you work from home you might run into problems with your local council.